sendgrid/docs/source/User_Guide/Account_Management/reset_username_password.md

 If for some reason you cannot remember your password and cannot log in, you can still change your password.

 *To reset your password using the Forgot Password link:*

 1. Navigate to the [SendGrid login page]({{site.site_url}}/login).
 1. click **[Forgot Password]({{site.site_url}}/user/forgotPassword)**.

 From here, you will need to enter your SendGrid username.
 We will send you an email with account reactivation steps, please follow these steps to access your account again.

+{% anchor h2 %}
+Changing your username
+{% endanchor %}

+1. From the homepage, select the drop-down in the top left corner and then select **Account Details** or navigate to **Settings** and then click   **Account Details**.
+1. Click **Edit**.
+1. Enter a new username and then click **Save**

+{% warning %}
+When you change your account username, your SMTP and API access will change as well.
+Make sure you update your account information on all systems and software.
+{% endwarning %}